-- All calculations must be completed on the 'energy audit' tab in the latest version of the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before work can start or an invoice is issued.
-Work must be completed within 3 months of Grant Offer Letter issue.
-If work cannot be completed in this time your customer will need to notify Power NI who may extend the date subject to availability of funding. - Please run through the detail on the energy audit with your customer to ensure they understand the calculations and are happy that the detail is correct. - For LED applications ballasts limits must be adhered to for existing fittings. - Please check with the customer regarding confirmed running hours these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please ensure that the description of proposed fittings matches the file name for the spec sheets as closely as possible. - Any areas or lighting circuits with sensors installed must be identified on the energy audit by adjusting the 'Reduced Occupancy' column. - Please check with the customer for their energy rates per kWh.
+- All calculations must be completed using independent software such as PV Sol or PVG to verify output for Solar PV install.
+This must be shown on the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before work can start or an invoice is issued.
+Work must be started within

+3 months of Grant Offer Letter issue and completed by 1st March 2024.
+If work cannot be completed in this time your customer will need to notify Power NI who may extend the date subject to availability of funding.

+- If G99 is applicable, then applications will not be reviewed until G99 has been approved by NIE Networks. - Evidence of G98 application must be submitted with the handover pack. - Please run through the detail on the application with your customer to ensure they understand the calculations and are happy that the detail is correct. - If relevant, please check with the customer regarding confirmed running hours - these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please use HH data or bills over the period of 1 year to accurately calculate energy use.